giuseppechecchia/miinto-api-wrapper/README.md

 For more information see the [Miinto Group](https://www.miinto-group.com/) website.

--- THIS IS NOT AN OFFICIAL BASE CODE FROM MIINTO --
+-- THIS IS NOT AN OFFICIAL CODEBASE FROM MIINTO --

 # installation